Refugee-Learning-Accelerator/rla-course-central/challenge1/project.md

 ### What would you different in the future?

-In the future, we work on the following extensions
+In the future, we will work on the following extensions:
 1. First we will allow the user to type his reply especially in the contact information.
 2. We will finalize the code related to the interaction with the database.
 3. We will optimize the range of parameters students and tutors can set for the matching system to be useful and more efficient.